 We will assist IMGs as they navigate to practising as physicians or in other medical roles in Canada

-The Medical Council of Canada (MCC) and interested parties we work with recognize the importance of helping international medical graduates (IMGs) and internationally trained physicians be part of the health care solution for patients in Canada.
+The Medical Council of Canada (MCC), together with the interested parties we work with, recognizes the importance of helping international medical graduates (IMGs) and internationally trained physicians (ITPs) be part of the health care solution for patients in Canada.

 We are committed to supporting medical regulatory authorities (MRAs) as they address their population’s health care needs by aiding in the requirements, introduction, and implementation of additional pathways to licensure.